Melbourne Central railway station

-Melbourne Central railway station is a commuter railway station on the Burnley, Caulfield, Clifton Hill and Northern group lines, serving the Melbourne CBD in Victoria, Australia.
+Melbourne Central station is a railway station operated by Metro Trains Melbourne on the Burnley, Caulfield, Clifton Hill and Northern group lines, which are part of the Melbourne rail network.
+It serves the Melbourne city centre in Victoria, Australia.
 Melbourne Central is an underground premium station on the City Loop, featuring four platforms, two island platforms on two floors connected to street level by a shopping and commercial precinct.
 It opened on 24 January 1981, with station refurbishments underway as of June 2024.

 Initially opened as Museum, the station was given its current name of Melbourne Central on 16 February 1997, after the Melbourne Central Shopping Centre, which it is beneath.

 The station is located under La Trobe Street, between Swanston and Elizabeth Streets, on the northern edge of the central business district (CBD).
 It feeds into Melbourne's main metro network station, Flinders Street, and also Southern Cross, Melbourne's main regional terminus.
 In 2023-24, it was the third-busiest station on the Melbourne metropolitan rail network, with 11.177 million passengers.